feather-design-system/feather-design-system/docs/Components/DateInput/README.md

 ### Labels

-Text labels for autocomplete can be customized via the `labels` property.
+Text labels for Date Input can be customized via the `labels` property.
 The default `labels` values are:

 ```js
 {